StratusNetwork/Rotations/README.md

 # Stratus Network Map Rotations

-This repository hosts the rotations for all Stratus Network servers.
+This repository hosts the rotation information for all Stratus Network servers.
+It is also used as a **Map Issue Tracker** and **Submission System**

 ## Contributing
 ### Reporting a Map Bug or Issue